iamvosicky/english-for-designers/04-voice-tone/voice-tone-worksheet.md

 ## Writing style
-I would like to communicate clear sentences that would respectfully convey the information and be able to motivate cooperation.
+I would like to communicate clear sentences that would convey the information and be able to motivate cooperation.

 ## Voice
 1. Simple